egel/blog/content/blog/configure_nginx_on_mac.md

  - *default.conf* and *default-ssl.conf* to `/usr/local/etc/nginx/sites-available`
  - homebrew.mxcl.nginx.plist to `/Library/LaunchDaemons/`

+For log files you can use `/usr/local/var/log/nginx` directory.
+For example if you have frontend configuration for your static blog configuration `blog.loc.conf`.

 ### Improve nginx.conf file
+If you use Linux most the time you will feel more familiar with below configuration, just because it try to be very same as Linux's version of nginx implement that.

 Probably the most important part of this snippet is last two `include` methods.